evanwill/refine-with-grel/content/basics/2-variables.md

 Less commonly used:

+- `columnName` -- name of the column of the current cell.
 - `row` -- access details associated with the row.
     - e.g. `row.flagged` (true/false), `row.starred` (true/false), `row.columnNames` (array of all columns).
 - `row.record` -- access [fields for record](https://openrefine.org/docs/manual/expressions#record) containing the current row.